nlf/dlite/README.md

 DLite is *not* secured via TLS.
 If that's important to you for local development, look elsewhere.

 DLite is most definitely *not* recommended for any kind of production use.

+Odds are you'll notice a lot of `socat` processes running.
+That's normal.
+Because Docker sometimes sends EOF bytes the timeout in socat is set to 60 seconds.
+Unused child processes will close on their own within a minute of when data stops moving through them.